CSC256-04/fp1-starter/README.md

 There are two steps required to submit hw1.
 Failure to perform both steps will result in loss of credit:

 1. First, you must submit using using a zip file -  create a zip file and submit it on Canvas.
-                                            # your git repo, should contain a directory called fp1 with your soln

 2. Additionally, you must submit hw1 to your GitHub repository.
 To do so, follow these instructions: